laravel/docs/horizon.md

 <a name="dashboard-authorization"></a>
 ### Dashboard Authorization

-Horizon exposes a dashboard at the `/horizon` URI.
+The Horizon dashboard may be accessed via the `/horizon` route.
 By default, you will only be able to access this dashboard in the `local` environment.
 However, within your `app/Providers/HorizonServiceProvider.php` file, there is an [authorization gate](/docs/{{version}}/authorization#gates) definition.
 This authorization gate controls access to Horizon in **non-local** environments.
 You are free to modify this gate as needed to restrict access to your Horizon installation:

     /**
      * Register the Horizon gate.